mayxxluu/COSC310-Individual-Assignment/README.md

 A unit test, containing 20 tests, meant to test the robustness of SynonymRecognition.py
 - **TokenizeWithoutPunctuation:**
 A class with a single method.
 The method, tokenize_without_punctuation, takes in a String.
 The method utilizes NLTK's RegexpTokenizer to tokenize the inputted String.
 When invoking NLTK's RegexpTokenizer, a list is returned with the tokenized content.
 Said list from NLTK is returned.
+-**Translate:**
+A class with a single method.
+The method, translate, takes in a String.
+The method then takes that string and translates it to the desired language (in this case, Korean) using JSON.